-- For the indirect costs and the income, no activity or description of item has to be indicated. - Although "contribution in kind" is indicated in the table as letter G, such contribution is accepted only in exceptional cases; if the case, this kind of contribution will be explicitly mentioned in the grant agreement and the formula in the budget form/cost claim will have to be adapted accordingly by the Commission. - No letter is assigned for the amount of the EC's contribution: this amount is calculated automatically based on the estimated costs and income. - The Subtotal of selected entries does not show the total cost of the project.
+- For the indirect costs and the income, no activity or description of item has to be indicated. - No letter is assigned for the amount of the EC's contribution: this amount is calculated automatically based on the estimated costs and income. - The Subtotal of selected entries does not show the total cost of the project.
 It is activated only if you use the filter under a column and it indicates each time the total amount of the filtered/selected entries.